 From Kathmandu, you’re taking a forty-five-minute flight to the city of Lukla.
-I take into account doing a double take the first time I seemed out of that small plane.
+I take into account doing a double-take the first time I seemed out of that small plane.
 A thin strip of land – possibly the runway – awaited us.
 Are we going to land right here?
 I consider thinking.
-The trek begins with the aid of following the trail main to the northwest through the narrow avenue, which right now descends from the stop of the village onto a properly-defined trail through the open hillside.
+The trek begins with the aid of following the trail main to the northwest through the narrow avenue, which right now descends from the top of the village onto a properly defined trail through the open hillside.
 From there, the path leads into the Sagarmatha National Park, a blanketed area.
-The first successful summit of Everest took place on May 29, 1953, with the aid of Sir Edmund Hillary, a mountaineer from New Zealand, and his Nepali Sherpa guide Tenzing Norgay.
+The first successful summit of Everest took place on May 29, 1953, with Sir Edmund Hillary, a mountaineer from New Zealand, and his Nepali Sherpa guide, Tenzing Norgay.
 After this historic ascent, Hillary and Norgay had been propelled to instant stardom and cemented their place in mountaineering records forever.

 Into thin air

 I nonetheless keep in mind this unique day.
 Sincerely.
 It became on my journey to Everest Base Camp in 2006.
-On the way from Pheriche to Lobuche, I noticed Rob Hall’s wife Jan Arnold and daughter Sarah who had come to pay their respects on his tenth dying anniversary.
-Sarah changed into born simply a couple of months after his dying.
-She had by no means met her father, and had best her mom’s reminiscences of him along with her, which became what made the scene even extra heart-rending.
+From Pheriche to Lobuche, I noticed Rob Hall’s wife Jan Arnold and daughter Sarah who had come to pay their respects on his tenth death anniversary.
+Sarah changed into born simply a couple of months after his death.
+She had by no means met her father and had best her mom’s reminiscences of him along with her, which became what made the scene even extra heart-rending.